-In the last few months, the coronavirus pandemic has profoundly impacted the International Rescue Committee (IRC) in Salt Lake City: our staff, programs, and the refugee and immigrant communities we serve, our volunteers, our staff and our programs.
+In the last few months, the coronavirus pandemic has profoundly impacted the International Rescue Committee (IRC) in Salt Lake City: the refugee and immigrant communities we serve, our volunteers, our staff and our programs.

 Despite challenges posed by the pandemic, the IRC in Salt Lake City remains committed to our mission.
 As the risks intensified, we adapted our programs for remote delivery, expanded our portfolio of services, and partnered with local health organizations to ensure critical information and support was reaching refugee and immigrant communities.